khadakhan/taski/README.md

 * completed
 * not completed

-You can create, edit, delete, transfer a task from one status to another
+You can create, edit, delete, transfer a task from one status to another.
+This project we deploy manualy on server.

 # How to deploy a project on the server:
 To connect to your server via SSH, you will need the following data: